Skip to content

 About Orbit Research:

 Orbit Research develops and manufactures innovative and affordable products that enable an independent lifestyle for people who are blind or visually impaired.
-Founded with the mission to fulfill the urgent need for affordable assistive technology products, the company has introduced breakthrough products like the Orion family of accessible scientific and graphing calculators, the iBill Talking Banknote Identifier and the Orbit Reader 20 refreshable braille display that define the state-of-the-art in features, functionality, convenience and affordability.
-For more information, visit www.orbitresearch.com.
+Founded with the mission to fulfill the urgent need for affordable assistive technology products, the company has introduced breakthrough products like the Orion family of accessible scientific and graphing calculators, the iBill Talking Banknote Identifier, and the Orbit Reader 20 refreshable braille display that defines the state-of-the-art in features, functionality, convenience and affordability.
+For more information, visit: www.orbitresearch.com.

 Carla Morris